zutobg/Crowdsale/README.md

 * Total max supply: 4,000,000 SOLID tokens

-6-month lock period on all sold tokens, from the end of the main sale.
+6-month non-transferable period on all tokens, from the end of the main sale.

 ## Sale Details
+### Sale
+- Total cap for sale to be 2,400,000 SOLID tokens.
+- Length: 3 months

-### Targeted Presale
+### Discount Period
-- Targeted at auditors, Ethereum projects, developers and security experts
-- Cap of 1,600,000 SOLID tokens(40% of the total supply @ 20% discount)
+- Cap of 1,200,000 SOLID tokens (30% of the total supply)
-- Duration: max 3 months
+- Duration: max 1 month
 - Discount: 20%

-If less than 1,600,000 SOLID tokens are sold during presale, the remaining limit carries over to the main sale.

-### Main Sale
-- Total cap for both sales to be 2,400,000 SOLID tokens.
-- Length: 1 month
-- No discount

 ### General Rules
+- Targeted at auditors, Ethereum projects, developers and security experts
 - No Soft Cap (no Refunds).
 - No Token Burning
 - Minimum Participation: 0.5 ETH